Chris Fleming (comedian)

 Chris Fleming (born January 29, 1987) is an American comedian and actor best known for his YouTube series Gayle, in which he stars as the eponymous character Gayle Waters-Waters.
 In June 2019, Variety named Fleming one of its "10 Comics to Watch for 2019".

 Fleming is known for his unique, specific character comedy and "powerful, ridiculous songs."
 Much of Fleming's comedy is aimed at deconstructing social norms, including masculinity.
 He has been described as accruing an online cult following.

-A staff writer for FSUNews covering an appearance at Florida State University praised his stand-up's underlying message, stating, "Fleming does not seem to give too much respect to anything, including himself, which allows him to rid different social norms and constructs of their power."
+A staff writer for FSUNews, covering an appearance at Florida State University, praised Fleming's stand-up performance's underlying message, stating, "Fleming does not seem to give too much respect to anything, including himself, which allows him to rid different social norms and constructs of their power."

 Fleming has been described as a "progressive gender-bending role model."
-Fleming has stated that she accepts any pronouns, stating, "Anything works for me."
+Fleming has stated that he accepts any pronouns, stating, "Anything works for me."

 Early life and education

 Fleming grew up in Stow, Massachusetts and attended Nashoba Regional High School.
-During his junior year, he began stand-up comedy at The Comedy Studio in Cambridge, Massachusetts, studying under Rick Jenkins.
+During their junior year, they began stand-up comedy at The Comedy Studio in Cambridge, Massachusetts, studying under Rick Jenkins.

 In 2007, Fleming performed stand-up during HBO's 13th annual Comedy Festival in Aspen, Colorado.

-He received a degree in theater from Skidmore College in 2009, and graduated one credit short of receiving a minor in dance.
+Fleming received a degree in theater from Skidmore College in 2009, and graduated one credit short of receiving a minor in dance.

 Gayle

 Gayle is a 40-episode, absurdist comedy series on YouTube.
 The series is written by Fleming and directed by comedian Melissa Strype, who also plays Gayle's daughter, Terry Gross Waters-Waters.
 It was launched in 2012 and its final episode was published in 2015.

-The series follows high-strung, eccentric suburban mother Gayle Waters-Waters and her ruthless journey to uphold social status in the small community of Northbread, Massachusetts.
-Fleming developed the idea for Gayle through his stand-up comedy.
-In 2019, Fleming described the origin of her character:I did Gayle in my stand-up and she was inspired by a lot of folks that I saw growing up...It kind of cemented as ideas do in a very singular moment when I was in a Crate & Barrel and I saw a woman diving into a barrel of placemats.
+The series follows high-strung, eccentric suburban mother Gayle Waters-Waters and her ruthless journey to uphold social status in the small, fictional community of Northbread, Massachusetts.
+Fleming developed the idea for Gayle through their stand-up comedy.
+In 2019, Fleming described the origin of their character:"I did Gayle in my stand-up and she was inspired by a lot of folks that I saw growing up...It kind of cemented as ideas do in a very singular moment when I was in a Crate & Barrel and I saw a woman diving into a barrel of placemats.
 Like her legs were up in the air, and she was just digging through these placemats...it just kind of came from there...I just plucked her from a tree...I have elements of her in my psyche too; it's not gender-specific thing.
-It's fear of how you're seen in your community, that's what it is, that's the essence of it...Why I related to her so much is just that terror of how others perceive you.Fleming's mother co-stars as Bonnie, Gayle's best friend and biggest rival (i.e., frenemy).
+It's fear of how you're seen in your community, that's what it is, that's the essence of it...Why I related to her so much is just that terror of how others perceive you."Fleming's mother co-stars as Bonnie, Gayle's best friend and biggest rival (i.e., frenemy).
 Gayle's sensitive birdwatching husband, Dave, does not reveal his face during Gayle; his voice is provided by Fleming, while his legs are portrayed by Fleming's father.